mariam-taleb/Qiime2-Unite-ITSphyllosphere/README.md

 taxonomy table, an OTU/ASV table, and metadata were then exported for statistical analysis and data visualization in R. Downstream analysis will be published to GitHub

-Analyses were conducted in Linux using WSL2 from Windows 11.

 Analyses were conducted on machine with AMD Ryzen 5 5600X 6 core CPU, 3.7 GHz base speed, with 16 GB RAM, 2667 MHz speed.
 Machine ran Windows 11, analyses were conducted in Ubuntu 20.04.3 LTS (GNU/Linux 5.10.16.3-microsoft-standard-WSL2 x86_64).